ZaneH/keep-talking/README.md

 Keep Talking is an open-source re-implementation of one of my favorite games: "Keep Talking and Nobody Explodes".

 The game is designed for two or more players, where one player (the "Defuser") is tasked with defusing a bomb while the other players (the "Experts") provide instructions from a bomb defusal manual.
 The catch is that the Defuser cannot see the manual, and the Experts cannot see the bomb.

-This repo is a practical exercise in DDD (Domain-Driven Design) and the actor model.
+This repo serves as a practical exercise in DDD (Domain-Driven Design) and the actor model.

 ## Architecture